pcarbo/kyoto/README.md

 LG/J x SM/J advanced intercross line.
 Includes other information such as gender, age and coat colour.

-+ [geno.csv](data/geno.csv) Genotypes at 4608 SNPs for mice from the F2 cross and the F34 cross.
++ [geno.csv](data/geno.csv) Genotypes at 4608 SNPs for mice from
+F2 and F34 crosses.

 + [map.csv](data/map.csv) Information about the 4608 SNPs, including
-genetic distances and chromosomal positions (in bases).
+genetic distances and chromosomal positions.

 ###Overview of R source code files